Grunkhead/Remissio/README.md

 https://github.com/spatie/laravel-permission

 After you have connected with your agenda you need to create a account.
-This can be done using code, creating a new User object and save it.
+This can be done by writing some basic PHP code.
+You need to create a 'User' object and save it to the database.